 The Clinical Evaluation Plan defines methods for creating and updating the Clinical Evaluation Report.
-This plan is updated regularly, e.g. to include new search criteria for the literature search.
+This plan is updated later by the post-market clinical follow-up, e.g., to include new search criteria for the literature search.

 While the content of the Clinical Evaluation is simple, writing it, coming up with the right structure and forming a sensible line of reasoning (equivalence) can be a bit tricky.